-AHPT 5444 Adult Neurological Assessment and Rehabilitation (4:3:3) Prerequisite: AHPT 5420 This course examines physical therapy examination, evaluation, prognosis, intervention, and outcomes for adult clients with neurological disorders based on current research, evidence, and practice guidelines.
+AHPT 5444 Adult Neurological Assessment and Rehabilitation (4:3:3) This course focuses on physical therapy examination, evaluation, prognosis, intervention, and outcomes for adult patients with neuromuscular disorders based on current research, evidence, and practice guidelines.
+Lab experience focuses on specific tests and measures and interventions.

-AHPT 5446 Clinical Experience 3 (4:0:12) Prerequisite: AHPT 5444, 5341 This eight-week fulltime clinical experience allows the student to practice all previously acquired skills and learn additional clinical skills as the culmination of physical therapy training, while acting as a student physical therapist under the direct supervision of a licensed professional.
+AHPT 5446 Clinical Experience III (4:0:12) This eight-week full-time clinical experience allows the student to practice all previously acquired skills and learn additional clinical skills as the culmination of physical therapy training, while acting as a student physical therapist under the direct supervision of a licensed professional.
 The student performs all aspects of patient care and other professional duties, and may practice in an inpatient or outpatient setting.
-The student practices in either a neuro rehab setting or in an elective setting selected according to the student's individual needs and desires.
+The student practices in either a neurologic setting or in an elective setting selected according to the student's individual needs and desires.
 All prior coursework prepares the student, and additional information and skills are gained in the clinic.
+Instructor approval required.

-AHPT 5448 Clinical Experience 4 (4:0:12) Prerequisite: AHPT 5444, 5341 This eight-week fulltime clinical experience allows the student to practice all previously acquired skills and learn additional clinical skills as the culmination of physical therapy training, while acting as a student physical therapist under the direct supervision of a licensed professional.
+AHPT 5448 Clinical Experience IV (4:0:12) This eight-week full-time clinical experience allows the student to practice all previously acquired skills and learn additional clinical skills as the culmination of physical therapy training, while acting as a student physical therapist under the direct supervision of a licensed professional.
 The student performs all aspects of patient care and other professional duties, and may practice in an inpatient or outpatient setting.
-The student practices in either a neuro rehab setting or in an elective setting selected according to the student's individual needs and desires.
+The student practices in either a neurological setting or in an elective setting selected according to the student's individual needs and desires.
 All prior coursework prepares the student, and additional information and skills are gained in the clinic.
+Instructor approval required.

-AHPT 5500 Human Anatomy (5:3:6) Integrated study of gross human anatomy embodying gross morphology and coordinating with developmental and histological aspects of the body.
-Included is regional dissection with emphasis on the integumentary, musculoskeletal, nervous, circulatory and respiratory systems.
+AHPT 5500 Human Anatomy (5:3:6) This course is the integrated study of human gross anatomy including gross morphology, coordinated with developmental and histological aspects of the body.
+Regional dissection is included with emphasis on the integumentary, musculoskeletal, nervous, circulatory, and respiratory systems.

-AHPT 5505 Patient Evaluation and Management 1 (5:3:6) Prerequisite: AHPT 5200 Includes basic evaluation skills such as history-taking in the acute care and outpatient settings, chart review, goniometry, manual muscle testing, and sensory testing.
-It also includes beginning level treatment skills utilizing therapeutic exercise theory and prescription, and principles of care in the ICU.
-Beginning-level problem solving skills are developed using multiple case studies.
+AHPT 5505 Patient Evaluation and Management I (5:3:6) This course focuses on basic examination skills and tests and measures used in a variety of settings.
+It includes beginning level intervention skills and principles of care used in acute care settings, including medical terminology and basic documentation skills.
+Beginning-level problem solving skills are developed using case studies.

-AHPT 5506 Patient Evaluation and Management 2 (5:3:6) Prerequisite: AHPT 5505 Theory, principles, literature review and clinical applications associated with Physical Therapy evaluation assessment and management.
-The course emphasizes the use of physical agents, biofeedback, early balance differential assessment and the care of burns and wound.
-This course will also include an introduction to orthopedic assessment.
+AHPT 5506 Patient Evaluation and Management II (5:3:6) This course focuses on examination, tests and measures, and interventions used in a variety of settings.
+The course emphasizes the use of physical agents and modalities.
+This course includes the care of burns and wounds.